Intellectual Property Law in Israel

 by Tony Greenman, attorney at law

 Israel grants protection to performers of literary, dramatic, musical and artistic works.
 Subect to certain exceptions, a performer enjoys the exclusive right to authorize any fixation, reproduction or broadcast of his performance, and to oppose any authrized distribution of such a fixation or a reproduction of the performance.
-The term of protection is 50 years from the date of the performance.
+The term of protection is 50 years from the date of the performance, although the Knesset is currently discussing a bill which proposes to extend the term to 70 years.
 Performers also enjoy moral rights.
 In line with the TRIPS agreement and the Rome Convention, Israel has implemented certain protection for foreign performances.
 For more information on Performers' rights in Israel, please go to the Copyright page.
 You may also read the relevant chapter in the chapter on Israel in "Copyright Throughout the World" (see above).

-Israel is a member of the Madrid Protocol.
+Israel is also a member of the Madrid Protocol.
 Pursuant thereto, legislation implementing its provisions has been enacted which allows for the filing of international applications in Israel through the procedure set up by the protocol.
+Israeli trademark owners and applicants may also file international applications under the protocol, through WIPO.
 For more on Trademarks in Israel, please go to the Trademark page.

 The Israeli Patent Authority grants patents for inventions which are new, useful, non-obvious and include an inventive step.
 Patents are available for products or processes in any field of technology.
 An invention will be considered new if it has not previously been disclosed, in writing, orally or otherwise in Israel or anywhere else.
 The term of Patent protection is twenty years from the date of the application.
 Israel is a member of the Paris convention and consequently grants priority status to holders of foreign convention state member applications under the rules of the convention.
 The Patent Authority has so far refused to register business method patents.